AxelFl/CSTimer-Total/README.md

 6. Now go to your downloads folder and copy the file, you will now need to paste it in the folder with the python file
 7. Now you have to right click the python file and click open, there you will see your stats
-8. When finished looking just press the enter key on your keyboard
+8. When you have finished looking just press the enter key on your keyboard